melisplatform/melis-cms-page-script-editor/README.md

 # Melis CMS Page Script Editor

-This module allows users to add custom scripts and styles at the site and page levels
+This module allows users to add custom scripts and styles at the site and page levels.

 ## Getting started